belsrc/notebook/languages/cql/CQL Spec.md

 1969-07-20T20:17:40Z
 ```

 Properties in an object being evaluated in the CQL filter expression can be referenced by their name.
-The data type of the literal value needs match the expected data type for the expression within which the property name reference appears.
+The data type of the literal value needs to match the expected data type for the expression within which the property name reference appears.
 For example, a property name used in a scalar expression has to be a queryable of type `string`, `number`, `integer` or `boolean`.

 ```cql
 filter=prop1=10 AND prop2>45